Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ## Bodily Structure

 A sprinklekit’s bone structure is built for resistance, mobility, and quick recovery.
 Sprinklekits are extremely durable as early as 10 years old, though are susceptible to dislocations.
+These dislocations are usually minor, and even if major, a sprinklekit’s pain receptors do not exude am unbearable feeling.

-They also hold some form of defense against exceptionally high temperatures as an emergency measure, though it is unclear as to why this exists.
+They hold some form of defense against exceptionally high temperatures as an emergency measure, though it is unclear as to why this exists.

+A very unique phenomenon that defies even the standard logistics of biology paired with magic is that they are able to regenerate even lost limbs.
+This is due to the fact that their body is made exclusively from various compounds that are easy to replicate.

 ### Auralytes